 .

 And what a good job too!
-I received an in-call from Marcus at 11.30 a.m. asking if I was at home as he desperately needed to see me, and I was all too eager to a) have the company and b, know his fetish for women’s shoes, have he come over and help me.
+I received an in-call from Marcus at 11.30 a.m. asking if I was at home as he desperately needed to see me, and I was all too eager to a) have the company and b) know his fetish for women’s shoes, have him come over and help me.
 Maybe he could persuade me to keep some and donate others to my auction.
 By the way, I’ve decided to do that on the last Friday of the month – the 27th – to allow for payday and credit card payments.

-Marcus hot-footed over to me from Bayswater in a taxi.
+Marcus hot-footed it over to me from Bayswater in a taxi.
 As he shook out his umbrella, he complained that the stormy weather was playing havoc with his bike riding.
 “I just don’t trust these London motorists”, he said as he bounded up the stairs to my apartment.
 “They’re absolute maniacs!”
 I tutted my sympathy, handed him a mug of my finest coffee and pointed him toward the cupboard.

 Honestly, you’d have thought all Marcus’s birthdays had come at once.
 He dropped to his knees and fell upon the boxes of heels, boots and pumps like a man dying of thirst on the banks of an oasis in the desert.
 I hardly got a word out of him for ten solid minutes.

 Between us, we caressed and licked (Marcus), sorted and stacked (me) the contents of my shoe cupboard in readiness for the auction.
-We managed to weed out the ones I wear from the ones I definitely would never again, and I let Marcus keep a couple of pairs for the odd lonely night.
+We managed to weed out the ones I wear from the ones I definitely would never wear again, and I let Marcus keep a couple of pairs for the odd lonely night.
 In return, he told me to grab my coat as it was past lunchtime, and he wanted to treat me to “something delicious” from a celebrity restaurant.
 Armed with my Burberry Mac and designer umbrella, how could I possibly refuse?
 I’m a very lucky escort 😉

 .